pommicket/bootstrap/05/README.md

 - In several places, `default:` had to be moved to after every `case` label.
 - In two places, `-some_long_double_expression` had to be replaced with a function call to `negate_ld` (a function I wrote for negating long doubles).
-This is because TCC only supports negating long doubles if the compiler used to compile it has an 80-bit long double type, which our compiler doesn't.
+This is because tcc only supports negating long doubles if the compiler which compiled it has an 80-bit long double type, and our compiler doesn't.
-- `\0` was replaced with `\n` as a separator for keyword names.
+- `\0` was replaced with `\n` as a separator for keyword names in the `tcc_keywords` global variable.
-- Forced TCC to use `R_X86_64_PC32` relocations, because its `plt` code doesn't seem to work for static executables.
+- Forced tcc to use `R_X86_64_PC32` relocations, because its `plt` code doesn't seem to work for static executables.
-- Lastly, there's the `config.h` file, which is normally produced by TCC's `configure` script, but it's easy to write one manually:
+- Lastly, there's the `config.h` file, which is normally produced by tcc's `configure` script, but it's easy to write one manually:
 ```
 #define TCC_VERSION "0.9.27"